awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.Redis.Groups.md

 Currently, in Redis \(cluster mode enabled\), there are some limitations\.
 + You cannot manually promote any of the replica nodes to primary\.
-+ You can only change the structure of a cluster, the node type, and the number of nodes by restoring from a backup\.
-For more information, see [Restoring from a backup with optional cluster resizing](backups-restoring.md)\.
-The number of shards in a Redis \(cluster mode enabled\) cluster can be changed dynamically, while the cluster continues to serve read and write requests\.
-For more information, see [Online resharding and shard rebalancing for Redis \(cluster mode enabled\)](redis-cluster-resharding-online.md)\.